richwynmorris/LS180/sql_revision_notes.md

 - **Describe what a sequence is and what they are used for.**
 - What is a sequence?

      A sequence is a database object, a single row table, that is automatically generated every time the `serial` datatype is used to define a table's schema.
 It remembers the last number it generated, so it will generate numbers in a predetermined sequence automatically.
-It does this using the `nextval` method.
+It does this using the `nextval` method which is invoked by default and passes in the associated sequence object.
 Once a number has been generated, it will not be generated again.
 This is often used to keep track of, and uniquely identify, rows in a table.

 - What are the two ways you can create a sequence.